anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One's friends are that part of the human race with which one can be human.
+Quote: For everything that lives is holy, life delights in life.

-By: George Santayana
+By: William Blake